 We show military force.

-And the next thing, you know, little Rocket Man is crossing the DMZ into the arms of the South Korean president.
+And the next thing, you know, Little Rocket Man is crossing the DMZ into the arms of the South Korean president.

-And now Mike Pompeo is on an airplane with three Americans that have been held hostage that are coming home in much better condition than Otto Wombier, who died as a result of his imprisonment in North Korea.
+And now Mike Pompeo is on an airplane with three Americans that have been held hostage that are coming home in much better condition than Otto Wambier, who died as a result of his imprisonment in North Korea.

 So anyway, Chuck Schumer says the hostage release is all just a giant North Korean trick.